July 25, 2022

 The Department for Education has suggested that schools plan for the increased mental health and wellbeing needs of pupils that have arisen as a result of the negative impacts of the COVID-19 pandemic.
 Although prioritising pupil mental health is highly important, we know that this can create additional tasks for schools who are already facing many challenges in ensuring the ongoing education and support of their pupils during this time of uncertainty and change.
+We want to help.

-We know there are already many things for schools to focus on to ensure pupils remain engaged in learning; so why focus or invest in pupil wellbeing as a priority.
+We know there are already many things for schools to focus on to ensure pupils remain engaged in learning; so why focus or invest in pupil wellbeing as a priority?

 Our range of pupil wellbeing support can be provided at a universal or targeted level.
 Providing support for all pupils or targeted groups of young people who may be struggling more than others.
 Our wellbeing support can be delivered remotely through coaching or online workshop facilitation or in-house when things return to ‘normal’!

 We are excited to announce our programme to support Designated Mental Health Leads, Teachers and Pastoral staff deliver our workshops and materials themselves, directly to the pupils they want to support at this difficult time.
 You can now access our DfE Assured Wellbeing Club.

 By joining our Wellbeing Club, staff will gain access to practical and effective workshops that use our approach to developing pupil wellbeing and resilience.
 They will be provided with several resources for the planning and delivery of evidence-based wellbeing workshops, peer support from other practitioners and regular Q&A sessions with our team of trained experts.

 The materials and resources you will access through our Wellbeing Club will empower children and young people to explore a range of practical strategies helpful for managing day-to-day challenges caused by the impact of COVID-19.
 Supporting them develop a range of personal strategies that they can use to support their mental health and wellbeing.